thepratiknidane/Exif_Data/README.md

 - Python
 - Any Code Editor

-  if you want to optimize the code or want to make nay changes.
+  if you want to optimize the code or want to make any changes.
 Go Ahead !!!